Search This Blog

 Management Presentations are Unscheduled Interviews for Career Growth

-Many project managers in a strong project environment have to do presentations before management or client providing management level status updates about their project or program.
+Many project managers in a strong project environment must do presentations before management or clients providing management level status updates about their project or program.
 As the performance review time comes and project managers want promotion accompanied by increased compensation, how much they have used their projects as catalytic vehicles to promote their personal brand is often not understood by many project managers.
-Little do many realize the type and structure of presentations in the first place in engaging with the stakeholders and use these presentation to their strategic advantage to building their own individual personal brand.
+Little do many realize the type and structure of presentations in the first place in engaging with the stakeholders and use these presentations to their strategic advantage to build their own individual personal brand.

 For instance, when the performance review time comes, why should they be considered for a promotion?
 Granted their ability to deliver projects on budget, on scope, and on time (called often by OBOSOT) is critical.
 But, despite the best efforts of a project manager to proactively identify risks and have risk response strategies to address these risks, the external environmental factors may adversely impact the project contributing to schedule slips, cost overruns, customer dissatisfaction, or project terminations.
 The project manager's ability to engage with the stakeholders managing their expectations proactively and communicating these results with the subsequent impacts on the projects positions the stakeholders to represent their interests to their management.
-The management presentations that project managers delivers is a critical component to this stakeholder engagement that further serves as a critical input to personal brand.
+The management presentations that project managers deliver are a critical component to this stakeholder engagement that emphasizes one's personal brand.

-1. The informative presentations are often summarizing status updates of a project and reviewing reports and variance analysis to project team members, project sponsor, and some senior members of management depending upon the project visibility.
+1. The informative presentations often summarize status updates of a project and review reports and variance analysis to project team members, project sponsor, and some senior members of management depending upon the project visibility.

 2. The explanatory presentations involve workshop or training style presentations where stakeholders or team members across the functions are trained to understand the processes, tools, policies, procedures, etc. The goal is on what they should know, how they should respond, where they should access more details, and who they should escalate when issues arise that are outside of the workshop or training.
 The goal is building team morale, addressing change management, training on tools and technologies, understanding processes, etc.